 Your family home, if you live in it, isn't counted as an asset.
 However, if you decide to sell, it could affect your pension.

 If you have any assets overseas, their value will be converted into the equivalent Australian dollar amount.

-See assets on the Human Services website.
+See assets on the Services Australia website.

 How much the Age Pension pays

 How much you get depends on your income and assets tests, and whether you're single or in a couple.

 See age Pension on the Services Australia website for more information.